denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

    any other.
 2. The compromise of any service should not compromise my personal home network.
-3. If any hosted service needs to talk to another, it has to do so in the same way as I would outside the network (network isolation).
+3. If any hosted service needs to talk to another, it should do so via a an explicitly configured and controlled route.

 ### Hardware